Types of Admixture in Concrete – Functions, Types and Uses Explained

 Types of Mineral Admixture

 Mineral admixtures are siliceous and insoluble materials other than cement and aggregate that are added to concrete in concentrations ranging from 20 to 70% by mass of cement.
 These are fine materials that have an impact on concrete via hydraulic and pozzolanic activity.
+They affect the concrete through hydraulic (reacting with water) or pozzolanic (reacting with calcium hydroxide) activity.
 Natural materials, processed natural materials, and artificial materials are all examples of mineral admixtures.
 The following are some types of mineral admixture commonly used in concrete.

 Types of Chemical Admixture